Early Years Foundation Stage (Pre-School and Reception)

 Children develop more rapidly during the first five years of their lives than at any other time.
 For those working in the early years (whether as a childminder or in a nursery, pre-school, or reception class in school), the Early Years Foundation Stage framework outlines what practitioners need to do to support your child.

 The Early Years Foundation Stage (EYFS) has its own stand-alone curriculum for Pre-School and Reception children in primary settings.
-From September 2021 the EYFS curriculum is changing for all settings in England.
-Rode Heath is an Early Adopter School, which means that we are using the new curriculum from September 2020.
+A new EYFS curriculum will be implemented all settings in England from September 2021 and the information on this page has been updated to reflect the changes.

 The EYFS curriculum is split into Prime and Specific areas.
 The prime areas are important because they lay the foundations for children’s success in all other areas of learning and of life.
 The specific areas provide the range of experiences and opportunities for children to broaden their knowledge and skills: